Physical Therapy in Twin Falls and Buhl for Tendonitis

 If there are signs of true inflammation, our Physical Therapist will probably suggest that you use nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, to help control the inflammation and pain.
 NSAIDs are usually used for a short time with tendon problems.
 We may also suggest ice or heat treatments.

 You will need to rest and give your body time to heal.
 If playing tennis injured your tendon, stop playing tennis until it is completely healed.
 You should only take part in activities that don't strain the injured tendon.

-When you begin your Center for Physical Rehabilitation rehabilitation program, our Physical Therapist will teach you stretches and exercises to help your tendon heal and regain its strength.
+When you begin your CPR Physical Therapy+Performance rehabilitation program, our Physical Therapist will teach you stretches and exercises to help your tendon heal and regain its strength.
 We can also assess your work site and athletic equipment and recommend changes to reduce the strain on your tendon.
 Depending on your type of injury, we may ask you to try such special equipment as arch supports, heel lifts, and splints.

 Most people with chronic tendon problems can find ways to relieve the pain and take part in their normal activities, even if the problem doesn't completely go away.
 In a few cases, patients can't find ways to manage the pain even after six months.
 For these few patients, surgery may be necessary.
 Surgery may be successful in relieving the pain of chronic tendonitis.

-Center for Physical Rehabilitation provides services for Physical Therapy in Twin Falls and Buhl.
+CPR Physical Therapy+Performance provides services for Physical Therapy in Twin Falls and Buhl.